 · A multitude of neighborhoods, with something for everyone.

 · Great downtown, one of the largest and most attractive in the area.
+See an overview of local downtowns.

 · Offers a beautiful, imposing top-end enclave, San Mateo Park, as well as several other strikingly attractive upper-midrange neighborhoods such as Baywood and Aragon.